rohan-bansal/Fantasia/README.md

 - Graphics :D
 - Support for File Saving
 - Windows terminal color support (with `JNI`) for operating systems lower than Windows 10
+- More functions for EAST, WEST, NORTH, and SOUTH

 ### _Changes made regularly to the .java file, finished program will be a .jar_